Brush fire shuts down I-95 in Brevard County

-PALM BAY, Fla. - A brush fire that has spread more than 500 acres shut down a large stretch of Interstate 95 in Brevard County on Monday morning.
+PALM BAY, Fla. - A brush fire that has spread more than 500 acres shut down a large stretch of Interstate 95 in Brevard County for several hours Monday morning.

 Florida Forest Service officials, along with Palm Bay and Brevard County firefighters, began battling the 550-acre blaze around 4:45 p.m.
 Sunday in the Micco Preserve.